 Webinar: “NAFTA to USMCA: What’s New?
 What’s Changed?”

 This webinar is the second in a series that will constitute the 2020 Harry E. Salzberg Memorial Award and Lecture program in honor of the Global Supply Chain Professional.
-This presentation will explore the differences between NAFTA and USMCA and help the audience understand importers, exporters and producers' new responsibilities.
-Speakers will look at how USMCA will make compliance easier and where it will add complexity.
-They will also look at new opportunities presented by USMCA.
+The presentation explored the differences between NAFTA and USMCA and help the audience understand importers, exporters and producers' new responsibilities.
+Speakers shared at how USMCA will make compliance easier and where it will add complexity.

 Gary La Point